What is Diamond Clarity?

-Diamonds are free from internal and external imperfections when examined by skilled professionals under natural or artificial light with a 10X loupe corrected for chromatic and spherical aberration or with a 10X binocular microscope equipped with darkfield illumination.
+External blemishes include polishing lines, grain lines, scratches, chips, nicks, and "naturals" (part of the rough diamonds' original surface).
+Diamonds are graded by skilled professionals using natural or artificial light with a 10X loupe corrected for chromatic and spherical aberration or with a 10X binocular microscope equipped with dark-field illumination.

 The GIA system has a total of 11 specific grades.
 They are grouped into six categories:

 Flawless (FL) Nothing is visible under 10x magnification.
 It's a pure diamond crystal with positively no blemishes or inclusions.
 Flawless diamonds are generally not used in jewelry.
 They will most likely develop blemishes during the wear and drop to IF or even the VVS category.

 Internally Flawless (IF) No inclusions visible under 10x magnification except minor blemishes.
 The blemishes can be repolished to bring the clarity grade to the Flawless.
 The surface grain lines cannot be repolished.

 Very, Very Slightly Included (VVS1 and VVS2) Inclusions are so minor (often smaller than specks of dust) that it can take hours for a skilled gemologist to find them under 10x magnification.
 The difference between VVS1 and VVS2 grades is in the number and location of inclusions.
 VVS1 diamonds typically have no more than two inclusions located on the periphery, while VVS2 inclusions can be closer to the center.
 Very Slightly Included (VS1 and VS2) Minor inclusions requiring an effort to see the inclusions under 10x magnification.
 In step cuts, VS2 inclusions can be noticeable to a person with a sharp eye.